 Division 5 — Referrals to the Tribunal

-Heading inserted by No. 13 of 2005 s.
+[Heading inserted by No. 13 of 2005 s.
 32.]

 66. Decision may be referred to Tribunal

 (1) If a person given notice of a decision under clause 21(3)(b) or 64(6) is not satisfied with the reviewing authority’s decision under that section, the person may refer the decision to the Tribunal for further review.